ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Note: Themes will be the responsibility of the Agency and this table contains recommendations and restrictions for the themes.

-Theme Configuration for all agencies and implementation types
+Theme Configuration for all agencies and implementation types.

 Configuration | Value | Description
 --- | --- | ---